Entrepreneurship at UTC

 In 2015, the University of Tennessee at Chattanooga (UTC) and Chattanooga State Community College announced a new higher education partnership funded jointly by the Chattanooga Area Chamber and the Small Business Administration (SBA).
 UTC and Chattanooga State will jointly develop economic research internship opportunities to actively involve students in research and outreach services.
 Research interns will receive credit hours awarded by their respective institutions and will be paid by the internship employer or sponsors.
 As part of the pilot program, UTC will offer an Opportunity Assessment class in the spring of 2016 to instruct students about how to conduct research.

-In 2016, the College of Business is proud to announce the Steffner Entrepreneurship Internship program.
+In 2016, the Rollins College of Business announced the Steffner Entrepreneurship Internship program.
 This program allows selected small businesses with the BDC's INCubator to interview and hire entrepreneurship interns.
 Funding internships in entrepreneurship is challenging because young ventures typically cannot afford to pay for this assistance.
 Through Mr. Steffner's donation, young students and young companies will flourish.
 For more information on our College of Business Internships, please contact the Decosimo Success Center at 423-425-5111.

 Dr. Diane Halstead, who holds the Mary Harris Professorship in Entrepreneurship, teaches a practicum for entrepreneurship and marketing students each spring.
 The students prepare marketing plans for young businesses who are clients at the Hamilton County Business Development Center.
 Dr. Halstead also provides consulting for the BDC clients through her professorship.